 It’s wise to have only one primary link/action/button anyway.
-Admittedly this isn’t always possible, or even the right thing to do but we can explore this approach on a case by case basis.
+Admittedly this isn’t always possible, or even the right thing to do but we can make this are default position.

-How can we differentiate buttons and links that form part of the same menu?
+Differentiating buttons and links that are part of the same menu

 Kidly’s menu looks consistent and equally weighted due to the use of iconography.
 But in doing so the meaning (subtle or otherwise) is lost.

 With the schedule page ‘Choose day’ is not more or less important than ‘Previous day’ or ‘Next day’.
 Perhaps we need to make ‘Choose day’ look less link-y and more button-y without overpowering the links?

 Locating them in the same place is a no brainer.
 Perhaps we can use whitespace and a separator.
 Maybe we just need a smaller button.
 One thing we probably shouldn’t do is give the button an underline as this could be deceptive.

 Because we have made links look like buttons and buttons look like links — and because we have exacerbated the problem by incorrectly using the hand cursor — users have acclimatised and the lines have blurred.

 Perhaps, if users knew they could open a call to action in a new window, they would?
 I certainly might.
 Maybe others wouldn’t.
 But does that matter?
 Choice is a principle of inclusive design.

 Same goes for labels.
 Many sites don’t connect labels to radio buttons.
 Due to this people don’t trust that clicking the label (which is often easier) will mark the radio button as checked.
 If most sites did it right, users may start to use this and get the benefits.

 Users shape design and design shapes users.
 That is, if the majority of sites differentiated buttons from links, perhaps users would care and find value in the functionality that lies beneath.